 Vice Mayor Lago: Yeah, thank you.
 This should be brief.
 Is there a representative from staff here?
 Oh, how are you?
 Thank you for being here.
 You know, I've gotten some phone calls recently from staff, and we've been working with the Manager's Office and the City Attorney's Office to really address the concerns about certain trees on the swale on City property, as we mentioned before.
 The individuals that have reached out, a lot of these residents, like many of us, have a direct connection to these trees.
 They've lived in these homes 30, 40 years.
 They've grown with these trees, as these trees have gotten larger and larger and larger, so there's a real attachment to these trees.
 So, there's a concern when one of these trees is up for removal.
 And it's very difficult not being a tree expert, when they reach out to you and they say, "Look, the tree doesn't look like it was hit by lightning," and there isn't anything that you could tangibly explain, like visually explain to them that the reason why the tree needs to be removed.
-Sometimes you'll see, for example, like the one that was cut down, I think two blocks away from City Hall -- it was a beautiful oak tree, but that tree was hit by lightning, if I'm correct, the one that was just recently cut down, big...
+Sometimes you have a massive, massive branch that falls, rendering the tree kind of off kilter.
+Sometimes you'll see, for example, like the one that was cut down, I think two blocks away from City Hall - it was a beautiful oak tree, but that tree was hit by lightning, if I'm correct, the one that was just recently cut down, big...